Neuromuscular Disorder Treatment in Dubai

 A neurologist may suggest:

 Treatment is aimed at symptom relief and enhancing the individual’s overall quality of life.
 This may entail physical therapy, assistive technology, and customized medical treatment to the individual’s needs.
-Although some disorders may not be curable, effective management of these disorders will help alleviate the symptoms and help slow down the progression of these disorders.
+Although some disorders may not be curable, effective management of these disorders will help alleviate the symptoms.
+It may help slow down the progression of these disorders.

 Why Early Diagnosis and Treatment Matter More Than You Think